-About 40 minutes later, another couple arrived—this couple with cookies and an invitation to come over that night for a neighborhood party.
-We did—and met 20 new neighbors on our fi rst night there.
-By the next day, we’d received two bottles of wine, three batches of cookies, a bouquet of flowers and a homemade cake!
+About 40 minutes later, another couple arrived—this time with cookies and an invitation to come over that night for a neighborhood party.
+We did—and connected with 20 new neighbors on our first night there.
+By the next day, we’d received two bottles of wine, three batches of cookies, a bouquet of flowers and a homemade cake.
 Needless to say, we felt welcome.

-It’s been two years since we moved into that house, and neither of us in our adult lives has ever had so many neighbors as friends.
+It’s been many years since we moved into that house, and never in the course of our adult lives has either of us had so many neighbors as friends.
 In the past, I’ve observed that some neighbors go out of their way not to talk to each other.
 Of course, whether your friends live across the street or across the country, building and keeping close relationships takes time and effort—things it seems we have too little of these days.

-A busy executive told me recently he didn’t really have any close friendships.
-All of his time had been focused on his career for so long he had no true friendships outside of his family—only acquaintances, colleagues and clients.
-And it’s not just the careerminded who experience the loneliness of having few, if any, fulfilling relationships.
+A busy executive once told me he didn’t really have any close friendships.
+He had focused all his time on his career for so long he had no true friendships outside of his family—only acquaintances, colleagues and clients.
+And it’s not just the career-minded who experience the loneliness of having few, if any, fulfilling relationships.

 The context of relationships gives you the greatest opportunity for personal growth.
 Forgiveness, gratitude and love are all practiced in your connection with others.
-Cultivate your vision for the kinds of relationships you want in your life and take concrete steps.
+Cultivate your vision for the kinds of relationships you want in your life and take these concrete steps to build them.